-- 1. Loosen the two nuts (B) Fig. 29, approximately 1/4".
-Do not remove nuts (B) from shaft (C). - 2.
-While firmly holding spring housing (A) Fig. 29, pull out housing and rotate it until the boss (D) is engaged with the next notch on the housing.
-Turn the housing counter-clockwise to increase and clockwise to decrease spring tension.
+- 1. Disconnect the tool from the power source. - 2.
+Loosen the two nuts (B) Fig. 32, approximately 1/4".
+Do not remove nuts (B) from shaft (C). - 3.
+While firmly holding spring housing (A) Fig. 33, pull out housing and rotate it until the boss (D) is engaged with the next notch on the housing.
+Turn the housing counterclockwise to increase and clockwise to decrease spring tension.
 Then tighten the two nuts (B) to hold the housing in place.
 IMPORTANT: Inside nut (B) should not contact spring housing (A) when tight.